|Certain dog breeds, such as German Shepherds, are prone to hip dysplasia.

 Bradford Hills Veterinary Hospital offers both PennHIP and Orthopedic Foundation for Animals (OFA) evaluations for canines.

 What Is a PennHIP Evaluation?

-Canine hip dysplaisa (CHD) is a common problem in large breed dogs, such as the Akita, German Shepherd, Labrador and Golden Retrievers, and the Rottweiler.
-The PennHIP evaluation is indicated for breeding animals and service dogs to help reduce the incidence of hip dysplasia, to assure hip joint soundness, and to help diagnose the potential for hip dysplasia.
+Canine hip dysplasia (CHD) is a common problem in large breed dogs, such as the Akita, German Shepherd, Labrador and Golden Retrievers, and the Rottweiler.
+Evaluations are essential for breeding animals and service dogs to help reduce the incidence of hip dysplasia, to assure hip joint soundness, and to help diagnose the potential for hip dysplasia.

-Performed at an early age, this evaluation can help guide us to determine if corrective measures may be taken to prevent your dog from developing hip dysplasia.
-Please ask one of our team members if a PennHIP evaluation is right for you and your pet.
+Performed at an early age, these evaluations can help guide us to determine if corrective measures may be taken to prevent your dog from developing hip dysplasia.